kristopolous/mansnip/README.md

            ...
     $

-Well, now you can! (ok that was obvious, that's why I'm talking about it...)
+Well, now you can! (ok that was a little obvious)

 ## Why hasn't this existed forever?